-The TOE is an integrated circuit (IC) providing a platform for an operating sytem and application software used in smartcards but also in any other device or form factor requiring a high level of resistance against attackers.
+The TOE is an integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
 A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target [6], chapter 2.1.

-The TOE provides a real 16-bit CPU-architecture and is compatible to the Intel 80251 architecture.
-The major components of the core system are the two CPUs (Central

-Processing Units), the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
+The TOE provides a real 16-bit CPU-architecture.
+The major components of the core system are the two CPUs (Central Processing Units), the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The two CPUs control each other in order to detect faults and serve by this for data integrity.
 The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
 The flexible memory concept consists of ROM- and Flash-memory as part of the non volatile memory (NVM), respectively Infineon® SOLID FLASHTM.
-For the Infineon® SOLID FLASHTM memory the Unified Channel Programming (UCP) memory technology is used.
-Note that there is no user available on-chip ROM module anymore.
-The user software and data are now located in a dedicated and protected part of the Infineon® SOLID FLASHTM.